Ooh La La (Faces album): Subsequent events

 Shortly after Ooh La Las March 1973 release, Stewart reported to the New Musical Express that he felt that the LP was a "stinking rotten album".
 He expounded further in the pages of Melody Maker, stating that the album was "A bloody mess.
 But I shouldn't say that, should I?
 Well, I should say it in a few weeks' time.
 Not now.
 I mean, the public ain't gonna like me saying it's a bloody mess.
 It was a disgrace.
 Maybe I'm too critical.
 But look, I don't like it ...
 All that fucking about taking nine months [sic] to do an album like 'Ooh La La' doesn't prove anything.
 But I'm not going to say anything more about it."
 Shortly afterwards, striking a rather more considered tone in an apparent attempt at damage limitation, Stewart told Rolling Stone magazine that what he had actually meant to say was that the group was "capable of doing a better album than we've done.
 I just don't think we've found the right studios, or the right formula".

 Despite Stewart's misgivings, the album reached number one in the UK Albums Chart during April, knocking Led Zeppelin's Houses of the Holy off the top spot, and being the only Faces record to achieve that distinction.
-Rather than celebrate this success, however, the rest of the group were dismayed by the harshness of Stewart's comments, especially considering his perceived lack of commitment to fully participate in the album's recording.
+Rather than celebrate this success, however, the rest of the group was dismayed by the harshness of Stewart's comments, especially considering his perceived lack of commitment to fully participate in the album's recording.
 In his 2000 autobiography All the Rage, Ian McLagan wrote: "The week the album came out he did all he could to scuttle it and told anyone who would listen how useless it was".